opengeospatial/GeoPoseSandbox/README.md

 Welcome to GeoPose Sandbox, a testing environment to validate the different elements of the [OGC GeoPose specification](https://github.com/opengeospatial/GeoPose), with the goal of facilitating the definition and implementation of the standard.
 While this project is exploratory in nature, the (TypeScript) code is being primarily written with clarity/simplicity in mind and might offer guidance to anyone that wan

-Additionally, to better explain the core concepts behind the GeoPose standard, this sandbox also includes a basic 3DUI system that enables the creation of web-based presentations.
+Additionally, to better explain the core concepts behind the GeoPose standard, this sandbox also includes a basic 3DUI system based on [Three.js](https://github.com/mrdoob/three.js/) that enables the creation of web-based presentations.

 ## Folder Structure